GoogleContainerTools/kpt-functions-catalog/examples/mutators/set-label/simple/README.md

-# Set Label Simple Example
+# set-label: Simple Example

 The `set-label` function adds or updates labels in the `.metadata.labels` field and other fields that has the same meaning as a label on all resources.
 You can find more details about these fields in the help text of the function.

-In this example, we use ConfigMap to configure the function.
-The desired labels are provided as key-value pairs using `data` field.
+We use the following ConfigMap to configure the function.

 ```yaml
 apiVersion: v1